lrbrantley/MPiDock/README.md

 ## Accuracy Script
 This script will allow a user to compare the output logs from two runs of iDocks, two runs of Vina, or iDocks against Vina.
 The logs will only compare overlapping ligands.

+The -a flag can be any float, but iDock only has .00 decimal places and Vina only .0.

+The script will automatically handle either the automatically generated iDock log.csv file format or the iDock_Summary.txt that Lab Manager generates.

 Example of use:
-./accuracyComparison.py -a .5 -i ./This/Is/Where/The/iDock/Log/Is/log.csv -v ./This/Is/Where/The/Vina/Log/Is/summary.txt
+./accuracyComparison.py -a .5 -i ./iDock/Location/log.csv -v ./Vina/Location/summary.txt
+./accuracyComparison.py -a .25 -i ./iDock/Location/log.csv ./iDoct/Other/Location/iDockSummary.txt
+./accuracyComparison.py -a .75 -v ./Vina/Location/summary.txt /Vina/Other/Location/Final_summary.txt